stanford-rc/www.sherlock.stanford.edu/src/docs/storage/index.md

     Stanford Research Computing offers the [Oak storage system][url_oak], which is specifically intended for this usage.

-Those file systems are shared with other users, and are subject to quota limits and for some of them, purge policies (time-residency limits).
+Those filesystems are shared with other users, and are subject to quota limits and for some of them, purge policies (time-residency limits).